unixpickle/dropsite/README.md

 # File transfers

 *Virtual connections* are great for most things, but they are not optimal for transferring files.
 When transferring a file, latency is not very important and bandwidth is key.
-To optimize for this case, **dropsite** provides an API specifically for transferring files via drop sites.
+To optimize for this case, **dropsite** provides an API specifically designed for transferring files.

-A **file transfer** is the process by which a file is transferred across hosts.
-First, the **client** establishes an **FTP socket** (a TCP socket) to the **server**.
-Next, the *client* tells the *server* whether it wishes to upload or download a file.
-This step establishes who will be the **sender** and who will be the **receiver**.
-For the remainder of the transfer, the *sender* uploads data chunks to drop sites and tells the *receiver* about these drop sites.
+A **file transfer** is the process by which a **sender** transfers data to a **receiver** via drop sites.
+The use of drop sites is coordinated through the **FTP socket**, a TCP socket used to tell the *receiver* which drop sites have what data.

 # TODO